Dual Diagnosis Treatment Toledo, IL

 Heritage Behavioral Health Center - 53.0 miles from Toledo, IL

-Heritage Behavioral Health Center is a dual diagnosis treatment center in Decatur, IL that offers treatment services for drug or alcohol use and mental health disorders that include mood disorders as well as avoidant personality disorder.
+Heritage Behavioral Health Center is a dual-diagnosis treatment center in Decatur, Illinois that provides treatment for drug and alcohol addiction and mental health disorders that include bipolar disorder as well as eating disorders.

 Address: 151 North Main Street, Decatur, IL 62523 in Macon County